uadmin/uadmin/docs/_build/html/_sources/api.rst.txt

     \__,_/_/  |_\__,_/_/ /_/ /_/_/_/ /_/

-Go to https://uadmin.io/ as an example of a secure server.
+Let's use this website as an example of a secure server.
 Click the padlock icon at the top left section then click Certificate (Valid).

 .. image:: assets/uadminiosecure.png